How to Deregister in Germany – Ultimate Guide

 - Everyone who is registered in Germany and moves to another country to live there must deregister.

-- This applies to everyone, Germans and non-Germans alike.
+- This applies to anyone, German citizens and foreign citizens alike.

-- If you leave Germany to live elsewhere, you must let the authorities know about this.
+- If you leave Germany to live elsewhere, you must inform the authorities.

-If you keep on being registered in Germany you may still be liable to pay tax in Germany.
+If you remain registered in Germany you may still be liable to pay tax in Germany and other costs may occur.

 So make sure to deregister once you leave Germany.

 For example: You are registered at the German address Berliner Str.
-13, 12201 Berlin.
-But now you move to England.
+13, 12201 Berlin but will now move to England.
 Then you must fill out a deregistration form, indicating that you deregister from the address Berliner Str.
 13, 12201 Berlin.
 If you do not deregister from this address, the German authorities will think that you still live there.
-So they may still want you to pay tax in Germany.
+So they may at some point claim tax from you.

-If you have never registered in Germany (anmelden), then you don’t need to deregister.
-This is especially the case, if, for example, you lived in a hotel for some time.
+If you have never registered your residence in Germany (anmelden), then you don’t need to deregister.
+This is for example the case, if you only stayed in a hotel for some time.

 Do I need to deregister, if I move WITHIN Germany?
 See point 15.